NorSC/supervisor-search/_supervisors/yifeng-zeng-1.md

   - Augmented Reality (AR)
   - Virtual Reality (VR)
 additional_details: I would like to see any projects that are relevant to intelligent agents, reasoning, learning and decision making.
+additional_details_msc: I would like to see any projects that are relevant to intelligent agents, reasoning, learning and decision making.
+additional_details_phd: I would like to see any projects that are relevant to intelligent agents, reasoning, learning and decision making.
 ---